LevelsCraft7/cobblemon-realms-wiki/installation.md

 2. Search for "[Cobblemon Realms](https://www.curseforge.com/minecraft/modpacks/cobblemon-realms)".
 3. Click install and launch the modpack.

-## 🌐 Multiplayer (Server Setup)

-1. Download the server version of the pack from the [CurseForge project](https://www.curseforge.com/minecraft/modpacks/cobblemon-realms/files/all?page=1&pageSize=20).
-2. Unzip the server files.
-3. Start the server with the included `start.bat`.

 > Make sure Java 21 is installed.
 Server RAM recommendation: **6-8GB** minimum

 ## 🎮  How to Open a Minecraft Server to Play with Friends
 *For Cobblemon Realms & Our Story Modpacks*